‘Alice By Heart’ @ CenterStage Theatre Works (Fairview)

 The cast is a diverse mix of high school and college students, recent grads, and a few actual “grown ups” (more or less).
 And the show—developed in the U.K. for the National Theatre’s annual youth theatre festival “Connections”—has found audiences now on both sides of the Atlantic.
 (Music and lyrics are by Duncan Sheik and Steven Sater of Spring Awakening fame, with book by Sater and Waitress scriptwriter Jessie Nelson.)

 This isn’t the Disney Alice of cute animals and comical characters.
-Though there is a major element of the zany and comic, Alice By Heart takes its worlds seriously, both that of Lewis Carroll’s Alice and of London during the German bombings.
-Alice Spencer tries to escape into the world of her favorite book, but finds trouble and suffering in both the everyday and the fantasy—and young people trying to make things better.
+Though there is a major element of the zany and comic, Alice By Heart takes its worlds seriously, both that of Lewis Carroll’s Alice and of London during the Nazi bombings.
+Alice Spencer tries to escape into the world of her favorite book, but finds trouble and suffering in both the everyday and the fantastical—and in young people trying to make things better.
 But the truth is, fixing lives and repairing the world isn’t easy.
 It might not even be possible—but life and the world go on.

-My performance’s Alice and Alfred (Emilia Ordoñez and Sammy Campione) make a sweet pair of half-grown best friends—their duets are lovely.
+My performance’s Alice and Alfred (Emilia Ordoñez and Sammy Campione) make a sweet pair of half-grown best friends; their duets are lovely.
 Alice is determined to keep Alfred safe and somehow get him healthy (he’s been chronically ill since their childhoods together), whether by real-life efforts (protecting him from the scary Red Cross Nurse played by Audrey Shin) or diving into the Alice fantasy as a way to restore Alfred’s strength and hope.
 (Alice and Alfred were played as children at my performance by Lily Brown and Bella Brown.)

 Shin and Dave Mar, who plays the doctor in an Underground shelter, morph into the Red Queen & King in the world of the book, where the parade of Carroll characters begins.
 The people sheltering in the Underground slip quietly into new roles: Kabron Pierce and Audrey Murphy as the hookah-ed up Caterpillars, Ellie Nunemaker as the blunt Cheshire Cat, Nick Merritt as the Mad Hatter—plus many more.
 For a complete cast list of the production and its multiple casts, click on: https://bit.ly/ABHPlaybill?=qr